autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 11. Apply a configuration to the AZRLNX##01 Linux CentOS server using the push mode remotely from AZRDEV##01.

 12. Apply a configuration to the AZRLNX##01 Linux CentOS server using AA DSC.

+13. Use the AZRPKI##01 server for PKI services.

 ## 9.0 Notes